La Quintrala

-Catalina de los Ríos y Lísperguer (c.
-1604 – January 16, 1665), nicknamed La Quintrala because of her flaming red hair (similar in color to a scarlet flower called quintrala), was an aristocratic 17th-century Chilean landowner and murderer of the Colonial Era.
+Catalina de los Ríos y Lísperguer (October 1604 – January 16, 1665), nicknamed La Quintrala because of her flaming red hair (similar in color to a scarlet flower called quintrala), was an aristocratic 17th-century Chilean landowner and murderer of the Colonial Era.
 She is famous for her beauty and, according to legend, her cruel treatment of her servants.
 Her persona is strongly mythified, and survives in Chilean culture as the epitome of the wicked and abusive woman.

 Life

-Gonzalo de los Ríos y Encío and his wife, Lisperguer y Flores, both members of the Chilean nobility.
+Catalina was the daughter of Gonzalo de los Ríos y Encío and his wife, Catalina Lísperguer y Flores, both members of the Chilean nobility.